18 Aug DIY Home Modifications for Senior Care(Last Updated On: July 31, 2018)

 Another area for potential hazards is the bathroom.
 These rooms are basically the equivalent of the olympics for some seniors.
 Climbing over tub sides, balancing in a wet shower, getting up from the toilet with nothing to aide their standing; all of these things are hard, and oftentimes dangerous, for seniors.

+Plus, ensure any medications are easily accessible and not on an out of reach shelf.
 For a more complete list check out these bathroom safety modifications.

 Bed Rails and Adjustable Beds

 Getting in and out of bed can be difficult for anyone, but it’s especially hard on seniors.
 Sitting up or down, pushing up and into a standing position, even sleeping without rolling out of bed can be a problem.

 In order to ensure the safety and comfort of your parents and grandparents take a look at their bed.
 Does it need bed rails to help them get in and out of bed?
 Or would it be more efficient to buy an adjustable bed?
 These are small investments that could mean the safety and independence of the senior citizen in your life.

 Just as it can be hard to get in and out of bed, some seniors made find they have difficulty getting in and out of their living room chair.
 Rather than having them rely on a not-always-reliable cane or their ability to fight gravity, the addition of a lift recliner to the living room may be a wise decision.

 These chairs gently rise, lifting and tipping forward until the person seated can ease themselves onto their feet.
 It is a clever way to keep your parent or grandparent feeling independent and popular with the grandkids who want to go for a ride.